-G22H04: ESL 9-12 ELs must be enrolled in ELA and ESL simultaneously, WIDA proficiency 3.5 or higher.
-Can be used more than once.
+G22H04: ESL 9-12 WIDA ACCESS Reading and Writing proficiency level 3.5 (or higher) and Listening or Speaking proficiency level 3.5 (or higher).
+ELs must be enrolled in ELA and ESL simultaneously, Can be used more than once and only as humanities elective credits.